rcseacord/cmp_int/README.md

 ## `cmp_equal`, `cmp_not_equal`, `cmp_less`, `cmp_greater`, `cmp_less_equal`, `cmp_greater_equal`

-In the synopses in this subclause, integer indicates that the argument shall be an expression of real integer type.
+In the synopses in this subclause, integer indicates that the argument shall be an expression of real integer type:

 ```c
 bool cmp_equal(integer lhs, integer rhs);